Pints, Pounds, & Pâté

 Graphic Tees

-What Not to Wear in Europe
+What Not to Wear in Europe: graphic tees

 Nothing screams American like bright colors, loud colors, and graphic t-shirts.
 Leave the slogans, jokes, and political t-shirts at home, unless you're really signing yourself up for some unwanted attention.